A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: Experiments

 \subsection{Implementation Details}

-We implement the speaker model and MT-Speaker model based on OpenNMT \footnote{http://opennmt.net/}.
+We implement the speaker model and MT-Speaker model based on OpenNMT \footnote{\url{http://opennmt.net/}}.
 Other models are directly taken from the available open-source code.
 Hyper-parameters are set following the original papers.
-Our model is implemented based on the open-source code of UniLM \footnote{https://github.com/microsoft/unilm/}, which incorporates a pre-trained BERT.
-The last two layers are set to condition-aware transformer blocks.
-The warm-up proportion is 0.1.
+Since our baselines utilize GPT or BERT, we use BERT (base, uncased) to initialize our model for fair comparison.
+It is however possible to build our model upon more powerful pre-trained models such as Roberta\cite{liu2019roberta}.
+We do hyper-parameter search based on perplexity on the validation set for: the number of condition-aware transformer blocks in $\{2, 6, 12\}$, the mix-up rate of labeled dialogues and texts in $\{$3:1, 1:1$\}$, and whether using conditioned language encoding task.
+We report experimental results with 2, 3:1, and using conditioned language encoding respectively.
+The warm-up proportion is set to 0.1. $25\%$ tokens of the target side are randomly masked.
 During decoding the beam size is 10, and we prevent duplicated bigrams.
-We fine-tune BERT (base, uncased) for four epochs on two P100 GPUs.
+We fine-tune all the parameters end-to-end for four epochs on two P100 GPUs.
 With in total 6M training samples, each epoch takes twelve hours.
-The number of parameters and the average runtime of each tested approach are given in Appendix \ref{app:details}.
+The fine-tuning model only has $(2C+1) \times d_h$ additional parameters, where $C$ is the number of different condition labels.
+Other details are given in Appendix \ref{app:details}.